 The terrace spaces all relate through the use of teak slats and screens, creating a nest-like intensity.
 The fourth floor, designed for the children, includes a screen which shields the clients from the neighbor and a large slate chalkboard within the screen.

 A vertical garden opposite the door on the 6th floor is appropriate for a small terrace space, which also contains a sandbox surrounded by bluestone paving.
 The teak screens which run along the east wall open to expose the beautiful adjoining church, and close to provide shade.
 A new set of stairs to the 7th floor compliments the bluestone paving and materials.
 The 7th floor garden is reoriented toward the church, and the pavement derives its pattern from the beautiful slate roof, which becomes a landscape in the intensity of this urban environment.
-The teak screens surround the entire terrace, capturing and toying with plants and light, opening up to view to the church.
+The teak screens surround the entire terrace, capturing and toying with plants and light.
 The low sofa and chairs complete the immersive experience.

 Collaborators: Gilsanz Murray Steficek, Paul Harness, Ivory Build